Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 *install Mocha*
 - `npm install --global mocha`

+*create test files*
+- A different `NAME.js` file that will be testing with mocha must be placed in the `./test` folder so Mocha can apply the test.

-*start tests*
+*start test*
 - Add a test script to `package.json` like this `"test":"mocha"`.
 Now when you run `npm test` from the command line it will run the mocha tests.

-*create tests files*
-- A different `NAME.js` file that will be testing with mocha must be placed in the `./test` folder so Mocha can apply the test.

-*start test*
-- `npm test` after adding `"test":"mocha"` to the package.json scripts.
 - `describe` and `it` functions work similar to jasmine's similarly named functions.
 ```javascript
 var assert = require('assert');